 Back on track now to get this finished for February.
 Trying to get some reuse out of some of the themes to increase the total number of holes.
 Naturally 18 will be ideal but its going to be a case of reuse more than entirely unique themes for each hole which takes TIME!

-Dan at Redtone Media is making a start on sound effects.
+Dan is making a start on sound effects.
 It looks like its going to need a lot to compliment the various themes but I think this will really enhance the visuals and experience of each hole.
 Current thinking is to maintain a nice balance between scientific and fun, ideally retaining the charm and nostalgia of old science books and tv docs without going too whimsical.

 Progress has to be put on hold for six or so weeks during contract work.
 Launch date ETA February 2011.